History of Virginia Beach, Virginia: Incorporated town in 1906, independent city in 1952

 A railroad passenger station at Cape Henry built in 1902 and served by the original Norfolk Southern Railway was restored late in the 20th century and is used as an educational facility by Joint Expeditionary Base East.
 Another railroad station near 18th Street and Pacific Avenue was torn down.
 (Part of the original railroad from Norfolk near the Oceanfront is now used as a pedestrian and bicycle path).

 The growing resort of Virginia Beach was incorporated as a town in 1906.
 B.P.
 Holland was chosen to be the Town's first mayor.
 He had been a clerk of the original Princess Anne Hotel many years earlier, and had witnessed the wreck of the Dictator.
 During the next 45 years, Virginia Beach continue to grow in popularity as a seasonal vacation spot, and casinos gave way to amusement parks and family-oriented attractions.

 After the Second World War, Virginia Beach ushered in a new era fed by transportation improvements and a construction boom.
 The war also left the town with four permanent military installations, that continue to mark its landscape today: Joint Expeditionary Base East, Naval Air Station Oceana, Dam Neck Fleet Combat Training Center and the State Military Reservation (Camp Pendleton).

-Virginia Beach became a tiny independent city politically independent from Princess Anne County in 1952, although the numerous ties between Virginia Beach and Princess Anne remained.
+Virginia Beach became a tiny independent city in 1952.
+Under Virginia law, it became politically independent from Princess Anne County, although numerous ties remained between them.
 The change was seen as part of a larger reorganization of the boundaries and structures of almost all of the counties, cities and towns in southeastern Virginia which took place between 1952 and 1976.